 At PEACE, we commit to providing quality and experienced teachers, evangelists and pastors from the Seventh-Day Adventist Church.
 Our aim is to lead you to a clearer understanding of God’s calling for your life.

-We look forward to seeing you at PEACE in 2018.
+We look forward to seeing you at one of our PEACE programmes.

 What does PEACE stand for?